-This video is the first in a 3-part series, where we discuss everything you need to know about risk assessments.
-In this introduction video, Chris provides an explanation of risk assessment, the benefits of doing this, and shows a risk matrix.
+This video is the first in a 3-part series, where we discuss an introduction to risk assessments.
+In this introduction video, Chris provides an explanation of risk assessment and the benefits of doing this.

 Why do we do risk assessment?

 It's effectively to protect our business, our employees, and other stakeholders from potential harm.